ZeusWPI/COMA/README.md

 #### Database

-For a development database, either install Postgres, or use `docker compose -f docker-compose.dev.yml up -d db` as mentioned below.
+For a development database, either install Postgres, or use `docker compose -f docker-compose.dev.yml up -d dev-db` as mentioned below.

 ### Using docker